Use security baselines to configure Windows devices in Intune

 Are the Intune security baselines CIS or NIST compliant?

 Strictly speaking, no. The Microsoft security team consults organizations, such as CIS, to compile its recommendations.
-But, there isn't a one-to-one mapping between "CIS-compliant" and Microsoft baselines.
+However, there isn't a one-to-one mapping between "CIS-compliant" and Microsoft baselines.

-Many customers are using the Intune baseline recommendations as a starting point, and then customizing it to meet their IT and security demands.
-Microsoft's Windows 10 RS5 MDM Security Baseline is the first baseline to release.
+Many customers use the Intune baseline recommendations as a starting point, and then customize them to meet their IT and security demands.
+Microsoft's Windows 10 and later baseline template was the first baseline to release.
 This baseline is built as a generic infrastructure that allows customers to eventually import other security baselines based on CIS, NIST, and other standards.
-Currently, it's available for Windows and will eventually include iOS/iPadOS and Android.

-Migrating from on-premises Active Directory group policies to a pure cloud solution using Azure Active Directory (AD) with Microsoft Intune is a journey.
+Migrating from on-premises Active Directory group policies to a pure cloud solution using Microsoft Entra ID with Microsoft Intune is a journey.
 To help, use the various tools from the Security Compliance Toolkit that can help you identify cloud-based options from security baselines that can replace your on-premises GPO configurations.